nextstrain/nextclade/docs/user/input-files/05-pathogen-config.md

 ## Pathogen configuration

+Nextclade Web (advanced mode): accepted in "Pathogen JSON" drag & drop box.
+A remote URL is also accepted in `input-pathogen-json` URL parameter.

+Nextclade CLI: `--input-pathogen-json`/`-R`

 General Nextclade dataset configuration can be passed in the JSON config file `pathogen.json`.
 Top level keys and their values are explained in detail below.

-Nextclade CLI argument: `--input-pathogen-json`/`-R`

 ### Required